-The hybrid car is becoming more popular as gas prices continue a record breaking roller coaster ride.
-The basic definition of this automotive technology is a vehicle that blends two different means of propulsion together.
+The hybrid car continues to enjoy some popularity as gas prices continue a record breaking roller coaster ride, but I think this run of good luck is nearing an end.
+The basic definition of this technology is a vehicle that blends two different means of propulsion together.

 Even a solar powered test car is not a hybrid unless it's dragging around a fossil fuel combustion engine.
 You could have an electric motor for propulsion and a gas engine just to charge the batteries.
 This would then fit in the category.
-I have been a student of alternative fueled vehicles for the last 2 decades.
+I have been a student of alternate fuel automobiles for the last 2 decades.
 I was certified in CNG powered vehicles but I let it expire due to lack of public interest.

 Although natural gas prices are cheaper then gasoline the prices of both of these fossil fuels are volatile and susceptible to large fluctuation.
 No disrespect to T-Boone Pickens, I do love his TV commercials and his book is inspirational to say the least.

-I continue to wonder why if natural gas is so cheap and plentiful why was my gas heating bill record breaking last year despite a mild winter?
+I wonder why if natural gas is so cheap and plentiful why was my gas heating bill record breaking last year despite a mild winter?
 Fox news also keeps telling me how much natural gas the U.S. is sitting on but they don't explain why infrastructure is not being developed to support CNG.
-Yes its true that every once in a while cng powered vehicles make another run at it.
+Yes it's true every once in a while cng power makes news.

-Municipalities receiving subsidies to build fueling stations and incentives to perform conversions often make the local news because they are feel good stories for people supporting the green agenda.
+Municipalities receiving subsidies to build fueling stations and incentives to perform conversions often make headlines because they are feel good stories for people supporting the green agenda.
 This can make the projects look more popular then they actually are in reality.
 Until hydraulic fracking is proven safe and all citizens believe in it cng powered passenger cars won't gain traction in my opinion.

 In my opinion even companies that get natural gas for cheap do not like running their fleets on this power.
 I worked for a company that serviced a natural gas powered Fleet.
 This is why I became certified in CNG vehicles in the first place.